N1 (rocket): Comparison with Saturn V

 At 105 m, the N1-L3 was slightly shorter than the American Apollo-Saturn V (363 ft).
 The N-1 had a smaller overall diameter but a greater maximum diameter (17 m vs. 33 ft).
 The N1 produced more thrust in each of its first three stages than the corresponding stages of the Saturn V. The N1-L3 produced more total impulse in its first four stages than the Saturn V did in its three (see table below).

 The N1 was intended to place the approximately 95 t L3 payload into low Earth orbit, with the fourth stage included in the L3 complex intended to place 23.5 t into trans-lunar orbit.
 In comparison, the Saturn V placed the roughly 100000 lb Apollo spacecraft plus about 164100 lb of fuel remaining in the S-IVB third stage for trans-lunar injection into a similar Earth parking orbit.

 The N1 used kerosene-based rocket fuel in all three of its main stages, while the Saturn V used liquid hydrogen to fuel its second and third stages, which yielded an overall performance advantage due to the higher specific impulse.
 The N1 also wasted available propellant volume by using spherical propellant tanks under a roughly conical external skin, while the Saturn V used most of its available cylindrical skin volume to house capsule-shaped hydrogen and oxygen tanks, with common bulkheads between the tanks in the second and third stages.

 The N1-L3 would have been able to convert only 9.3% of its three-stage total impulse into Earth orbit payload momentum (compared to 12.14% for the Saturn V), and only 3.1% of its four-stage total impulse into trans-lunar payload momentum, compared to 6.2% for the Saturn V.

+At Max-Q, the S-IC of the Saturn V would shut down the center F-1 to reduce forces; on the N1, the center 6 NK-15s on the Block A would be shut down.
+A hard shutdown of these engines caused part of the failure of the 7L flight.

 The assembly of the two rockets varied.
-While the Saturn V was assembled vertically and transported vertically on a crawler, the N1 was transported to the launch pad differently, being horizontally transported on a crawler and was then raised vertically at the pad itself for launch.
+While the Saturn V was assembled vertically and transported vertically on a crawler, the N1 was transported to the launch pad differently, being horizontally transported on a crawler and was then raised vertically at the pad itself for launch, using a Transporter Erector.
 Both of these methods were standard in the American space program and Soviet space program respectively.

 The Saturn V also never lost a payload in two development and eleven operational launches, while four N1 development launch attempts all resulted in catastrophic failure, with two payload losses.